waku-org/docs.waku.org/docs/overview/use-cases.md

 ### Social Media Platforms

-While chat messengers are a type of social media that can be decentralized and made censorship-resistant through Waku, other forms of social media, such as news feeds, blog posts, and audio or video sharing, can also benefit from using Waku.
+While chat messengers are a type of social media that can be decentralised and made censorship resistant through Waku, other forms of social media, such as news feeds, blog posts, and audio or video sharing, can also benefit from using Waku.